Polynesian tattoos are part of a wide genre of tattoo styles that span over many islands in the Pacific.

 The Hawaiians worshiped many Gods including Lono, who is the God of peace and agriculture.

-The Marquesan islands are extremely remote and sit somewhere between Tahiti and Mexico.
+The Marquesan islands are so remote and sit somewhere between Tahiti and Mexico.

 The Marquesan people celebrate an egalitarian society, unlike many of their Polynesian neighbors.